Need an idea for how to cook store bought gnocchi? Here’s an easy way to dress up this shortcut ingredient.

 - 2 teaspoons white miso, dissolved in about 1 tablespoon of water*

-- Bring a medium pot of salted water to a boil for the gnocchi.
+- Bring a medium pot of water to a boil for the gnocchi.

-- Boil the gnocchi according to package directions (usually 1 to 2 minutes, if gnocchi is not frozen).
-Drain, reserving about ¼ cup of the cooking water.
+- Boil the gnocchi according to package directions, being careful not to overcook them.
+Reserve about 1/4 cup of the starchy cooking water and drain.

-- Immediately add the hot gnocchi to the skillet with the vegetables, along with the kale, dissolved miso, the remaining tablespoon of oil, and the reserved cooking water.
-Gently toss the mixture with a wooden spatula and cook just until the kale is wilted, about 1 minute.
-Turn the heat off, garnish with parsley and freshly ground pepper, and serve immediately.
+- Immediately transfer the hot gnocchi to the skillet with the vegetables, along with 3 handfuls of greens, the miso mixture, the remaining tablespoon of oil, and the reserved cooking water.
+Gently toss and cook just until the kale is wilted, about 1 minute more.
+Turn the heat off, garnish with herbs and freshly ground pepper, and serve immediately.